HugoGGuerrier/lime-language/doc/user_manual.md

 }
 ```

-As you can see, there is no `return` keyword in lime, this is because all
+As you can see, there is no `return` keyword in lime, this is because quite all
 language constructs are expressions, and the body of a function is just an
 arbitrary expression.
 You could then write: